ket-q/qiskit_windows_installer/README.md

 - Only install software on a computer that is not production-level or mission-critical to you.
 (This is a general truth that does not pertain only to this installer.)

+- You are recommended to install Qiskit in a fresh user account on your computer.
-- If the installation fails: Create a fresh user account ([tutorial video for it](https://www.youtube.com/watch?v=LpPZ1oBjsnM)) and log in under this account to install Qiskit.
-This will help insulate your Qiskit SDK from other software you may have installed on your computer.
-This is particularly important if your computer already has a complicated installation history of software frameworks.
+  - This will help insulate your Qiskit SDK from other software you may have already installed on your computer, particularly if your computer already has a complicated software installation history.
+  - Please refer to this [tutorial video](https://www.youtube.com/watch?v=LpPZ1oBjsnM) on how to create a fresh user account.
+  - Please log in under this account to install Qiskit.

 <br />